shevious/edx-documentation/en_us/xblock/source/concepts/fields.rst

   class SimpleVideoBlock(XBlock):
       """
-      An XBlock providing oEmbed capabilities for video
+      An XBlock providing Embed capabilities for video
       """

       href = String(help="URL of the video page at the provider",